 The psychological term for this is “accessibility.”
 I previously wrote about psychologist Timothy D. Wilson’s definition from his book Strangers to Ourselves, “a somewhat technical psychological term that refers to the activation potential of information in memory.
 When information is high in activation potential it is ‘energized’ and ready to be used; when it is low in activation potential it is unlikely to be used to select and interpret information in one’s environment.”

-When you do something every day, it becomes more accessible throughout the rest of your day.
+Doing something every day makes the activity accessible throughout the time you’re doing other stuff.
 You may find people inadvertently providing answers through conversations, or new potential ideas popping up in times you’re not actually working on the project.

-This fits in hand in hand with the previous point; when you make tasks and projects smaller, it’s possible to complete in a single day.
-Even if you take on larger projects that aren’t possible to complete in a single day, breaking them up with milestones can enable you to make progress and eventually bring it to life.
+This fits in hand in hand with the previous point; when you make tasks and projects smaller, you can finish it up in a single day—if it’s small enough, maybe even just a few minutes.
+If you take on larger projects that aren’t possible to complete in a single day, breaking them up with milestones can enable you to make progress and eventually bring it to life.

 Since creative “success” can often be a moving target, subject to torrents of trends, personalities, and tastes, releasing more creative work provides you with more chances to hit the target.